Karl Jobst: Speedrunning career

 In late 2021, Jobst started a speedrunning podcast called The Legends Podcast.
 In September 2021, Legends co-host Tomatoanus announced the cancellation of future episodes and the taking down of previous episodes after Jobst was accused of racism.
 In a video, Jobst denied the allegations, stating that messages had been taken out of context.

 Investigative work

 Badabun

-In December 2017, Mexican media network Badabun uploaded a video purportedly showing network member Tavo Betancourt speedrunning Super Mario Bros.; in January 2020, Jobst uploaded a video revealing that the Badabun video had been faked, showing various inconsistencies and irregularities found within the alleged speedrun footage and demonstrating that the footage was spliced from videos by several actual world record holders in the game, as well as from a tool-assisted speedrun.
+In December 2017, Mexican media network Badabun uploaded a video purportedly showing network member Tavo Betancourt speedrunning Super Mario Bros.
+(1985); in January 2020, Jobst uploaded a video revealing that the Badabun video had been faked, showing various inconsistencies and irregularities found within the alleged speedrun footage and demonstrating that the footage was spliced from videos by several actual world record holders in the game, as well as from a tool-assisted speedrun.

 Dream

-In late 2020, Jobst covered an incident of cheating by popular Minecraft speedrunner Dream.
+In late 2020, Jobst covered an alleged incident of cheating by popular Minecraft speedrunner Dream.